shriprem/FWDataViz/docs/field_navigation.md

 Useful for navigating between fields on long records with dozens of fields.

+#### Optional Settings
+1. **_Show sequence numbers in the Select Field list_:** Check this box if you prefer sequence numbers as prefixes to field names in the _Select Fields_ dropdown list.
-In the _Jump to Field_ popup, the _Cursor Flash duration (in seconds)_ slider is to optionally specify how long the cursor should blink in block mode after it has jumped to the new field.
+2. **_Cursor Flash duration (in seconds)_:** Use this slider to specify how long the cursor should blink in block mode after it has jumped to the new field.

 ### Hop Field